rickwassing/Cicada/TERMS_OF_USE.md

 ### Under the following terms:

-- **Attribution** — You must give appropriate credit to Rick Wassing, provide a link to the license, and indicate if changes were made
+- **Attribution** — You must give appropriate credit to the authors, provide a link to the license, and indicate if changes were made
 - **NonCommercial** — You may not use the Software for commercial purposes
 - **ShareAlike** — If you remix, transform, or build upon the Software, you must distribute your contributions under the same license
 - **No additional restrictions** — You may not apply legal terms or technological measures that restrict others from doing anything the license permits